-This guidance is designed as a companion resource to the Office of Superintendent of Public Instruction's (OSPI's) Continuous Learning 2020 publication, issued April 20201, which states: "Continuous learning" means establishing and maintaining connections with students and families to provide learning materials and supports using a variety of modalities (e.g., email, phone, printed learning materials, and available online platforms).
-The terms "online learning" and "remote learning" are both defined in RCW, and any use of those terms in this document should not be construed as superseding those definitions; they are simply used to communicate various ways of providing "continuous learning."
+This guidance is designed as a companion resource to the Office of Superintendent of Public Instruction's (OSPI's) Reopening Washington Schools 2020: District Planning Guide.
+As schools identify the various options to deliver instruction and supports to students and families, they should consider ways to provide learning materials and supports using a variety of modalities (e.g., email, phone, printed learning materials, and available online platforms).
 All guidance is posted on the OSPI COVID-19 Guidance and Resources webpage.